-A spinning propeller or carbon monoxide can cause serious injury or death.
-Stay off and keep away from boarding platform while engine is running.
+A spinning propeller or carbon monoxide can cause death or serious injury.
+DO NOT use the boarding platform when the engine is running or for any other purpose than boarding the boat or preparation for entering the water.

 The boarding platform must be attached when the boat is in use.